neo-project/docs/en-us/sc/tutorial/call.md

 public static void Main ()
 {
      AnotherContract ("Hello");
 }
 ```

 In a smart contract, you can use this to call other smart contracts that have been published to the chain.
-1. Add a declaration to the C # by AppCall and the script hash of the contract to be invoked.
+1. Add a declaration using AppCall and the script hash of the contract to be invoked.
 2. Call it in the code.